Amazon in Holocaust row about 'Hunters' series, anti-Semitic books

 “When you decide to make a profit on selling vicious antisemitic Nazi propaganda published without any critical comment or context, you need to remember that those words led not only to the #Holocaust but also many other hate crimes,” the Auschwitz Memorial tweeted on Sunday.

+“As a bookseller, we are mindful of book censorship throughout history, and we do not take this lightly.
+We believe that providing access to written speech is important, including books that some may find objectionable,” an Amazon spokesman said in a comment emailed to Reuters.
+Amazon said it would comment on “Hunters” later.

-In December, Amazon withdrew from sale products decorated with images of Auschwitz, including Christmas decorations, after the Memorial complained. [nL8N28C420]
+In December, Amazon withdrew from sale products decorated with images of Auschwitz, including Christmas decorations, after the Memorial complained.

+Separately, prosecutors launched an investigation into a primary school in the town of Labunie, which staged a reenactment of Auschwitz with children dressed as prisoners being gassed, local media reported.

+The school is accused of promoting fascism in the performance in December.
+It could not immediately be reached for comment.

 Reporting by Alan Charlish; Additional reporting by Anna Koper; Editing by Giles Elgood